RosanaRufer/Katas_in_Python/README.md

 This hides the concept of frame, but I am not worried about that yet because I don't need to introduce that concept for now.

-When there were no pins knocked down, we don't have any score point, and I am representing that with a zero.
+When there were no pins knocked down, we don't have any score point, and we are representing that with a zero.
+(Note: this is a design decision that is open to interpretation and the fact that we are writing tests makes it much more easier to change our code if the decision has to be modified)

 >
 > Note how I am using the 'business' language right from the first test.
-> This is important because it allows to bridge the communication between
+> This is important because it allows to bridge the communication, from the beginning, between
 > you, the developer, and any other domain expert (a bowling player or bowl center owner)
 >